stcorp/harp/doc/python.rst

 | harp_variable | harp.Variable    |
 +---------------+------------------+

-The table below shows the type map that is used when importing or ingesting a product, i.e. when translating from the C domain to the Python domain.
+The table below shows the type map that is used when importing a product, i.e. when translating from the C domain to the Python domain.

 Variable data arrays are converted to NumPy arrays.
 The NumPy data type used for the converted array is determined from the HARP data type of the variable